sysy-inc/zprp-23z-python-orm/docs/source/model.rst

   lessie = Dog(2, "Lessie", owner_id=2)

 You can provide foreign key by object or by object id.
-You can also create an recursive foreign key.
+You can also create a recursive foreign key.

 .. code-block:: python

   from skibidi_orm.query_engine.field.field import CharField, IntegerField